-The first step toward a great thesis is a great thesis propsoal.
-You likely already have a thesis supervisor lined up, but you need to meet with him/her to identify a research topic, and formulate a hypothesis.
-The thesis proposal will help you to gain a good understanding of the background of your project, develop or adapt appropriate methods, and summarize the state of your project.
+The first step toward a great thesis is a great thesis proposal.
+You should meet with your thesis supervisor to identify a research topic, and formulate the details of the project.
+The thesis proposal will help you to gain an understanding of the background of your project, develop or adapt appropriate methods, and summarize the state of your project.
 The goal here is to progress as far as possible with the elements listed before embarking on time-consuming (and possibly expensive) data collection and analysis.
 The more you can accomplish in the proposal, the further you can drive the project in the end, and hopefully the easier life will be when you are in "thesis mode" (for both you and us!)

 The purpose of writing a thesis proposal is to demonstrate that:

 - the thesis topic addresses a significant problem;